About our Vocational and Rehabilitation Program

 The program is challenging because it requires the learning of new skills.
 It is also highly rewarding because the participants take pride in their accomplishments and new-found skills.
 Our employment specialist works with participants from the start to identify their strengths and values to tailor their job search.

-Thrift Store Apprentice
+Resale Store Apprentice

-Working in our adjacent thrift store is typically the second step in preparation for competitive employment.
+Working in our adjacent resale store is typically the second step in preparation for competitive employment.
 Participants engage in every aspect of retail operations including receiving and processing donations, displaying and selling merchandise, and interacting with customers and donors.

 Becoming Part of the Community